 Edit Your List

-You’re a different person now than when you made your goals.
-Some of the dreams you had at the start of the year might not be on your radar anymore.
-A person who once vowed to volunteer and help the community might’ve switched jobs into a nonprofit, where he or she now fills fulfilled in that regard.
+You’re a different person now than when you made your resolutions.
+Some of the dreams you had at the start of the year may no longer be on your radar.
+You may have vowed to volunteer and help the community and then switched jobs to a nonprofit where you now feel fulfilled.
 In other words, there’s no longer a need to chase that goal.
-This theory might also apply if you have a super long list of goals.
-Edit your list so that it is realistic and focused on what you want to do.
+This might also apply if you have a super long list of goals.
+Edit your list so that your goals are realistic and focused on what you want to do.

 Research and Plan

-With a shortened timeline, you have to be conscious that you now have less time to accomplish these goals.
-Planning is always a good idea, as it allows you to map out the steps and benchmarks that will lead you to your final goal.
+A shortened timeline doesn’t mean it’s impossible, but you now have less time to accomplish your goals.
+What to do?
+Plan.
+Planning allows you to map out the steps and benchmarks that will lead you to your final goal.
 Moreover, a bit of research into the topic or field that you’re interested in will help you plan the steps required to get there.

 Divide and Conquer

 Researching and planning will help you break down a particular goal into more digestible pieces.
-Don’t stop there: divide your conquest of goals so that you’re laser focused.
+But don’t stop there!
+Divide your conquest of goals so that you’re laser focused.
 It turns out that your brain can only focus on one thing at a time.
-Multitasking drains you of your energy in general, so, if you rely on it to achieve your goals, you might find yourself tired of the process too early on.
+Multitasking drains you of your energy, so if you rely on it to achieve your goals, you might find yourself tired of the process too early on.

 Find Your Most Productive Time

 Let’s say, for example, that you’re not a morning person.
-When your alarm goes off, the first thing you think of is a hot cup of coffee — and everyone knows not to talk to you until you have it.
-In the afternoon and evening though, your brain is on and you’re in the zone.
+When your alarm goes off, the first thing you think of is a hot cup of coffee—and everyone knows not to talk to you until you have it.
+In the afternoon and evening, though, your brain is awake and you’re in the zone.

-So guess when you should be working towards your goal?
+Guess when you should be working toward your goal?

-That’s right, the hours in which you’re most naturally productive.
-If you are a morning person, then get up and get going otherwise, find your best time and then get to work.
+That’s right—the hours in which you’re most naturally productive.
+If you are a morning person, then get up and get going.
+Otherwise, find your best time of day to be productive and get to work.

-Remember that not everything will go as planned.
-If your goal is to lose some weight, understand you may fall off your diet plan before getting on the right track.
-No matter what your goals, mentally prepare yourself for setbacks and you will be in a better mindset for success.
+Remember: not everything will go as planned.
+If your goal is to lose some weight, understand that you may fall off your diet plan before getting on the right track.
+No matter what your goals are, mentally prepare yourself for setbacks and then vow to power through them.
+This builds a better mindset for success.

 Chart Your Progress

-In the midst of working toward a goal, you’ll often find yourself feeling frustrated as if you aren’t getting anywhere.
-Think Again.
-Just because you aren’t moving full speed ahead, it doesn’t mean you aren’t making progress.
-If you need to, constructs some sub goals to see the subtle progress you’re making in your quest to meet your ultimate goal.
+While working toward a goal, you may find yourself frustrated, as if you aren’t getting anywhere.
+But just because you aren’t moving full speed ahead, it doesn’t mean you aren’t making progress.
+If you need to, construct some sub-goals to see the subtle progress you’re making in your quest to meet your ultimate goal.

 Feel for the Future

-Here’s another bit of inspiration on your journey to goal achievement.
-Remember the vision you have of yourself once the goal has been achieved.
-Are you happier, do you look different, do you have a different job?
+Here’s another bit of inspiration on your journey to goal achievement: Remember the vision you have of your future self once you’ve achieved your goal.
+Are you happier?
+Do you look different?
+Do you have a different job?
 No matter what, write down what you have in mind and read over it on days when you feel less than inspired.
 You might just find yourself happily experiencing a renewed sense of passion for your project.